telus/tds-community/.github/CONTRIBUTING.md

 1. Commonly-used components are identified by design leads and an issue is opened on GitHub for a developer to pick up and contribute
 2. A [Digital Platform Ambassador](https://github.com/orgs/telusdigital/teams/digital-platform-ambassadors) (DPA) who requires a feature for an existing component or a new component can select from the existing list of GitHub issues and assign it to themselves or a volunteer to contribute
 3. Following the [developer guide](#developer-guide) below, a developer builds a component and then submits a pull request
-4. Once all checks and criteria are met, a DPA member merges the pull request and the changes are automatically deployed to its respective package on npmjs.org; documentation for components are also updated and published to the [TDS Community Catalogue]()
+4. Once all checks and criteria are met, a DPA member merges the pull request and updated packages can get deployed to npmjs.org; documentation for components are also updated and published to the [TDS Community Catalogue](https://tds.telus.com/community/index.html)

 ## Designer guide